-7.2.4 APPROVAL FOR DIVERSION TIMES ABOVE 180 MINUTES OF OPERATORS OF TWO-ENGINE AEROPLANES WITH A MAXIMUM PASSENGER SEATING CONFIGURATION OF 19 OR LESS AND A MAXIMUM TAKE-OFF MASS LESS THAN 45 360 KG
+7.2.4 APPROVAL FOR DIVERSION TIMES ABOVE 180 MINUTES OF OPERATORS OF TWO-ENGINE AEROPLANES WITH A MAXIMUM PASSENGER SEATING CONFIGURATION OF 19 OR LESS

-(i) Type Design
+(i) Type design

-The airframe/engine combination should have the appropriate Type Design approval for the requested maximum diversion times in accordance with the criteria in CS 25.1535 and chapter II 'Type Design Approval Considerations' of this AMC.
+The airframe/engine combination should have the appropriate Type Design approval for the requested maximum diversion times in accordance with the criteria in CS 25.1535 and eChapter II 'Type design approval considerations' of this AMC.

-(ii) Operations Approval
+(ii) Operations approval

 Approval to conduct operations with diversion times exceeding 180 minutes may be granted to operators with experience on the particular airframe/engine combination or existing ETOPS approval on a different airframe/engine combination, or equivalent experience.
 Operators should minimise diversion time along the preferred track to 180 minutes or less whenever possible.
-The approval to operate more than 180 minutes from an adequate aerodrome shall be area specific, based on the availability of alternate aerodromes, the diversion to which would not compromise safety.
+The approval to operate more than 180 minutes from an adequate aerodrome shall be area-specific, based on the availability of alternate aerodromes, the diversion to which would not compromise safety.

 Note: Exceptionally for this type of aeroplanes, operators may use the accelerated ETOPS approval method to gain ETOPS approval.
-This method is described in section 5.
+This method is described in Section 5.